QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 ffuf -w burp-parameter-names.txt:FUZZ -u http://admin.academy.htb:8080/admin/admin.php -X POST -d 'FUZZ=key' -H 'Content-Type: application/x-www-form-urlencoded'
 ```

-When POST based fuzzing require complex parameters i highly recommend using FFUF's built-in ability to **parse** files.
+When POST-based fuzzing require complex parameters i highly recommend using FFUF's built-in ability to **parse** files.
 Simply capture a request with a **web-proxy**, such as BurpSuite.
 Insert the FUZZ keyword where you want to FUZZ and save the request to file.

 The following flags are required for parsing a request from file:

-- -request
+- **-request**
-- -request-proto
+- **-request-proto**

 Basic syntax: